-6.1 Meetings of Securityholders - Subsection 5.4(1) of the Instrument imposes a requirement that a meeting of securityholders of a mutual investment fund called for the purpose of considering any of the matters referred to in section subsection 5.1(1) of the Instrument must be called on notice sent at least 21 days before the date of the meeting.
-Industry participants are reminded that the provisions of National Policy Statement No. 41, Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer, or a successor instrument, may apply to any meetings of securityholders of mutual investment funds and that those provisions may require that a longer period of notice be given.
+6.1 Meetings of Securityholders - Subsection 5.4(1) of the Instrument imposes a requirement that a meeting of securityholders of an investment fund called for the purpose of considering any of the matters referred to in subsection 5.1(1) of the Instrument must be called on notice sent at least 21 days before the date of the meeting.
+Industry participants are reminded that the provisions of National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer, or a successor instrument, may apply to any meetings of securityholders of investment funds and that those provisions may require that a longer period of notice be given.